-- 1. Each State Party shall take the necessary measures to ensure that any person who alleges that crimes to which that State Party applies this Convention in accordance with article 2 have been or are being committed has the right to complain to its competent authorities. - 2.
+- 1. Each State Party shall take the necessary measures to ensure that any person who alleges that crimes to which that State Party applies this Convention have been or are being committed has the right to complain to its competent authorities. - 2.
 States Parties shall undertake to examine any received complaints, promptly and impartially, in accordance with their domestic law and, where appropriate, relevant domestic policies.